Bain marie (literally ‘Marie’s bath’) is named for an Ancient Greek alchemist, Mary the Jewess, who allegedly used such a device in her preparations.

-It’s other name, hot water bath, is more descriptive.
-A bain marie is sometimes used as a food warmer for buffets, but in cooking it’s used to protect delicate preparations like soufflés, creme caramel and self saucing puddings.
+In most recipes however a bain marie is a water bath used to protect delicate dishes like soufflés, creme caramel and self saucing puddings.
 I also use a bain marie to gently steam stuffed artichokes.

 Cooking food in a water bath protects it in two ways.
-It maintains a constant gentle temperature around it, preventing things like custard from getting too hot and curdling.
-And it generates steam which helps cook the food, prevents it from drying out and stops preparations like custards from cracking.
+It maintains a constant gentle temperature around the dish, preventing things like custard from getting too hot and curdling.
+It generates steam which helps cook the food, prevents it from drying out, and stops preparations like custards from cracking.

 Here’s how to make a bain marie for cooking (see video below at 2:50-3:33 and 6:35-7:38):